-- Log in to a standalone GigaVUE-FM instance that will act as the active instance after HA is formed. - 2.
+- 1. Log in to a standalone GigaVUE-FM instance that will act as the active instance after HA is formed. - 2.
 On the left navigation pane, click and select High Availability. - 3.
 Click Create.
 The High Availability wizard appears. - 4.
 In the Group Name field, enter a unique name for the HA group, and then click Continue. - 5.
 In the Add GigaVUE-FM Instance page, the details of the GigaVUE-FM instance from which the HA group is created is fetched automatically.
-Enter the External IP Address and Third-Party Authentication details, if required.
-Click the save icon to save the configuration.